 Some people add mustard seeds to get that hint of mustard in the radish.
 Try adding ½ teaspoon mustard seeds for flavor change.

-Wash ½ pound (250 g) of radish and remove any dirt on their surface.
+Wash ½ pound (250 g) of radishes and remove any dirt on their surface.
 Discard the leaves and chop off ½-inch of the top and bottom.
 You can peel the radish using a vegetable peeler if you wish to.
 I like to keep the peel as gives a nice vibrant color to the pickle.

 Slice the radishes into thin slices (1 mm) using a mandolin slicer or a knife.
 I like thin slices as they soak up the flavors really well.